(AB1) pre-abelian category

 A pre-abelian category is an additive category which also has kernels and cokernels.
 Equivalently, it is an Ab-enriched category with all finite limits and finite colimits.
 An especially important sort of additive category is an abelian category, which is a pre-abelian one satisfying the extra exactness property that all monomorphisms are kernels and all epimorphisms are cokernels.
 See at additive and abelian categories for more.

 The Ab-enrichment of an additive category does not have to be given a priori.
-Every category with finite biproducts is automatically enriched over abelian monoids (as described at biproduct), so an additive category may be defined as a category with finite biproducts whose hom-monoids happen to be groups.
+Every semiadditive category (a category with finite biproducts) is automatically enriched over commutative monoids (as described at biproduct), so an additive category may be defined as a category with finite biproducts whose hom-monoids happen to be groups.
 (The requirement that the hom-monoids be groups can even be stated in elementary terms without discussing enrichment at all, but to do so is not very enlightening.)
 Note that the entire -enriched structure follows automatically for abelian categories.

 Some authors use additive category to simply mean an Ab-enriched category, with no further assumptions.
 It can also be used to mean a -enriched (commutative monoid enriched) category, with or without assumptions of products.

 In any Ab-enriched category, any finite product is also a coproduct, and dually.
 This includes the zero-ary case: any terminal object is also an initial object, hence a zero object (and dually), hence additive category have a zero object.

 The coincidence of products with biproducts does not extend to infinite products and coproducts.)
 In fact, an Ab-enriched category is Cauchy complete just when it is additive and moreover its idempotents split.